-But in 1951 Labour was defeated and Churchill became Prime Minister for a second time.
+But in the 1951 election the Labour government was defeated and Churchill became Prime Minister for a second time.

 In 1955, suffering with his health, Churchill decided it was time to give up the top job and resigned as Prime Minister.
 However he still continued to be an MP for Woodford until he finally retired from politics in 1964.

 After the war, Churchill was given many honours for the work he had done for his country.
-And in 1953, he was given a knighthood.
+In 1953 he was given a knighthood.

 Even though he was advised not to by his doctor, Churchill loved smoking big cigars, something he became famous for!
-He was a well-built man and often wore a suit and bow tie!
-And his voice became just as familiar as his appearance as he often spoke on the radio.
+He was a well-built man and often wore a suit and bow tie.
+His voice became just as familiar as his appearance as he often spoke on the radio.

 Winston Churchill died in London on 24 January 1964 and was given a state funeral.